skilllaunchervcs/lets-hi5/README.md

 # lets-hi5
-An enterprise-ready social networking web application built for SkillLauncher.
+An enterprise-level social networking web application built for SkillLauncher.